Materials-Consortia/OPTIMADE/optimade.rst

   - No spaces or separators are allowed.

 - **Examples**:
-  - ``"H2O2"``
+  - :val:`"H2O2"`

 - **Query examples**:

-  - A filter that matches an exactly given formula is ``chemical_formula_hill="H2O2"``.
+  - A filter that matches an exactly given formula is :filter:`chemical_formula_hill="H2O2"`.

 chemical\_formula\_anonymous
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-- **Description**: The anonymous formula is the ``chemical_formula_reduced``, but where the elements are instead first ordered by their chemical proportion number, and then, in order left to right, replaced by anonymous symbols A, B, C, ..., Z, Aa, Ba, ..., Za, Ab, Bb, ... and so on.
+- **Description**: The anonymous formula is the :property:`chemical_formula_reduced`, but where the elements are instead first ordered by their chemical proportion number, and then, in order left to right, replaced by anonymous symbols A, B, C, ..., Z, Aa, Ba, ..., Za, Ab, Bb, ... and so on.
 - **Type**: string
 - **Requirements/Conventions**: